-Charles H. Fairbanks & the Armadillo Roast at UF
+Charles H. Fairbanks and the Armadillo Roast at UF

 Field Schools, Fort Center, and the Origins of the Armadillo Roast: Reminiscences of Charles Fairbanks During the Florida Years, 1964-75

 Jerald T. Milanich

 Charles Herron Fairbanks joined the faculty of the University of Florida in 1963 and quickly became a legend in his own time.
 Chuck will be remembered for many things, among them leaving a legacy of excellent archaeological field schools which trained several generations of students.
 Perhaps more important than the field training were the data generated in the form of student reports, publications, theses, and dissertations.
 And certainly as memorable as the published interpretations are the host of stories surrounding the field schools and the “apres dig” scene.
 Living with a group of people in the field for a number of weeks is akin to the world’s longest encounter-group session, a situation which cannot help but to generate anecdotes and memories which range from tender to bizarre.
 Many of these anecdotes have become part of the oral tradition of the University of Florida’s anthropology program (and the stories get better with each telling).click to read more